Miracloon/pflotran-documentation/source/user_guide/cards/gdsa/material_transform.rst

       :math:`k_{j}^{i+1} = k_{j}^{0}\exp{\left(C_{k,1}\cdot F^{i+1}\right)}`

 SHIFT_KD (optional)
  For specified elements, factors are provided to modify original sorption distribution coefficients, :math:`K_{d}^{0}`, based on changes to the smectite/illite composition.
-In this sub-block, one list entry consists of the element :math:`e` <string>, which *must* be present in the :ref:`ufd-decay-card` process model, the function type <string>, and the functional parameters :math:`C` <float> (see below).
+In this sub-block, one list entry consists of the element :math:`e` <string>, the function type <string>, and the functional parameters :math:`C` <float> (see below).
+Simulations utilizing this feature must have an active transport mode and elements listed *must* be present in the :ref:`ufd-decay-card` process model.

    DEFAULT/LINEAR - :math:`C_{1}`